-+ [p.
-62/36] "They were doing drinks in a restaurant called Top of the Sixes, on the top of 666 Fifth Avenue, New York."
+- [p.
+36] "They were doing drinks in a restaurant called Top of the Sixes, on the top of 666 Fifth Avenue, New York."

 The name and address were real when Good Omens was written: there actually used to be such a restaurant on top of 666 Fifth Avenue.
-Somewhen in the 90s it was closed and converted to a club.
+Somewhen in the 90s it was closed and converted to the Grand Havana Room, a cigar bar private club.